Gift-Ojeabulu/Covid-Surveillance-System/README.md

 # COVID-19 TRACKER

 ## ✅ Goal
-To create a Covid-19 Tracker Application
+To create an Application that tracks Covid cases in different Countries

 ## ✅ Tech stack!
 	* React